spaceshine/blackjack_nn/README.md

 # blackjack_nn
-perceptron-based neural network learns to play blackjack
+Perceptron-based neural network learns to play blackjack

 What is it?